quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Enabling Deployment of New Versions

-{{?I-D.draft-ietf-quic-version-negotiation}} proposes an extension to QUIC that provides compatible version negotiation; see that document for details.
+QUIC version 1 does not specify a version negotiation mechanism in the base specification, but {{?I-D.draft-ietf-quic-version-negotiation}} proposes an extension that provides compatible version negotiation.

+This approach uses a three-stage deployment mechanism, enabling progressive rollout and experimentation with multiple versions across a large server deployment.
+In this approach, all servers in the deployment must accept connections using a new version (stage 1) before any server advertises it (stage 2), and authentication of the new version (stage 3) only proceeds after advertising of that version is completely deployed.

+See {{?I-D.draft-ietf-quic-version-negotiation}} for details.

 # Unreliable Datagram Service over QUIC